AnyChart/docs.anychart.com/Axes_and_Grids/Date_Time_Axes.md

 ]);
 ```

-Now we will set DateTime scale as y scale of the chart:
+Now we will set DateTime scale as the Y-scale of the chart:

 ```
 chart.yScale(dateScale);